Eden Colvile

-Eden Colvile (12 February 1819 - 2 April 1893) was a businessman primarily notable as the governor of the Hudson's Bay Company, a huge organisation set up for the North American fur trade but also instrumental in the early history of Canada.
+Eden Colvile (12 February 1819 - 2 April 1893) was a businessman primarily notable as the governor of the Hudson's Bay Company, a huge organisation set up for the North American fur trade and instrumental in the early history of Canada.

 Family background

 Colvile was born at Langley Farm, part of the Langley Park Estate, near Beckenham, Kent, England, son of Andrew Colvile and Mary Louisa Eden.
 His father was a merchant and member of board of the Hudson's Bay Company.
 His mother was fifth daughter of William Eden, 1st Baron Auckland, and thus connected to an influential family of politicians and diplomats.

 Eden Colville was one of four brothers and 12 sisters: